paulrobertlloyd/paulrobertlloyd-v3/src/_posts/entries/2016-10-05-kunstmuseum_basel.markdown

 One of my reasons for visiting Basel was to see [the extension to its art gallery][3], and thankfully, this didn't disappoint.
 You might think the abundance of grey throughout this new building would make for a tedious space, but the variety of materials -- pristine steel, polished marble, textured plaster, offset by oak parquet flooring in the gallery spaces -- made for a remarkably warm and uplifting atmosphere.
 The transition between the new and old buildings was thoughtfully considered also.

 As I explored the exhibits, I jotted down the artists whose work caught my attention.
-Upon reviewing this list some weeks later, I thought I'd share my findings.
+Reviewing this list some weeks later, I thought I'd share my findings.

 {% figure caption:"Edward Ruscha, <cite>Twentysix Gasoline Stations</cite>, 1963" class:"u-bleed" %}
 {% picture showcase /2016/10/kunstmuseum_ruscha.png alt="" %}